 If you are a business owner who can’t afford to have your utilities turned off, here are 7 tips on how to spot a utility scam.

 1. Don’t be convinced by caller ID and official-looking emails.
 Scammers can spoof caller ID to make it look as if your utility company is calling.
 Though phone calls remain the top means of scammer contact, a scammer may use email to tell you there is a problem with your account.
 The email may include your utility company’s official logo and contact information, but be wary.

-Faked emails and copy-cat websites can fool you into thinking you are dealing with an official representative.
+Faked emails and copycat websites can fool you into thinking you are dealing with an official representative.
 Scammers can hack into the social media accounts of people you trust and send you messages that appear to be from friends.
-Don’t open attachments or downloaded files from unexpected emails; they may have viruses that can harm your computer.
+Don’t open attachments or download files from unexpected emails; they may have viruses that can harm your computer.

 4. Look for red flags.
 Scammers call individual consumers as well as businesses, so anyone can be a target.
 Watch for these warning signs:

 - You know you paid your bill, but the caller insists otherwise.